-Yes, technically speaking–er, typing–this is Seven-Minute Frosting.
-Although we prefer the more whimsical nickname of Marshmallow Frosting.
+Yes, technically speaking, this is Seven-Minute Frosting, although we prefer the more whimsical nickname of Marshmallow Frosting.
 It’s easy to understand how this came to be, given the luscious, billowy, lick-the-batter inducing photograph above from the indubitable Smitten Kitchen.
 And, of course, there’s always the recipe’s trademark sweet, sweet, sweetness.
-No matter what its name, though, you can rely on this frosting to lend a sophisticated edge to many a made-from-scratch baked good and even to double as a pastry filling.
-Even for–and we say this in all seriousness–homemade Twinkies.
+No matter what its name, though, you can rely on this frosting to lend a sophisticated edge to many a made-from-scratch baked good.
+It can even double as a pastry filling for–and we say this in all seriousness–homemade Twinkies.

 Seven-Minute Frosting Recipe

 - 5 M